Black, gray, brown, red, cream, fawn, white, sable, brindle

 Not a lot is known about the Beaski designer breed, so there is little information about the differences between males and females.
 That being said, the differences between the two genders can vary greatly depending on the dog’s personality, ancestors, health, and lifestyle.
 While some may argue that female Siberian Huskies are more standoffish, others find them to be the more affectionate of the two.

 One thing that can affect your pet’s personality is whether or not they have been fixed.
-Spaying and neutering your animal are important if you do not plan on breeding them.
+Spaying and neutering your animals are important if you do not plan on breeding them.
 Not only will it help regulate their temperament, but it can also prevent some serious diseases including cancer.

 Other than that, the most notable difference between male and female Beaski is their size.
 The males tend to be taller and heavier than the females.

 Overall, the Beaski is an energetic, intelligent, and loving pet.
 Their easy-going and friendly nature makes them great family companions with a lot of energy.
 They require a lot of room to run around but are great with other pets and kids.